Jexi: Plot

 Phil, a socially awkward man with a journalism degree, becomes reliant on his smartphone from a young age.
 He works at Chatterbox, a BuzzFeed-style media company run by Kai, who pressures his staff to create viral listicles.
-Although Phil aspires to write real news, Kai refuses to promote him.
+Phil aspires to write real news, but Kai refuses to promote him.
 He declines social invitations from coworkers Craig and Elaine and remains absorbed in his phone.

 While walking, Phil accidentally collides with Cate, a local bike shop owner.
 She flirts with him, but he is distracted until another cyclist crashes into him, breaking his phone.
 At a phone store, employee Denice criticizes Phil's dependence on technology.
 He replaces the device and sets up a new virtual assistant named Jexi, granting it full access to his accounts without reading the terms of service.
 Jexi, programmed to improve his life, becomes aggressive and controlling.
 Without Phil's consent, she emails a confrontational message to Kai, demanding a promotion.

 In response, Kai demotes Phil to a basement role moderating user comments.
 When Craig and Elaine again invite him to play kickball, Phil lies, but Jexi reveals the truth, prompting him to join.
 He performs poorly but later tries to socialize.
 Thinking of Cate, he looks up her shop, and Jexi calls the store, forcing Phil into an awkward but endearing conversation.

 Phil later runs into Cate at a coffee shop, and she gives him her number.
 They go on a date, which is disrupted by Jexi's constant interjections.
 Cate criticizes his attachment to his phone, but after Phil admits his feelings, the date continues, and they go biking until he crashes.
 They part on good terms, though tensions rise between Phil and Jexi.

 When Cate invites Phil to a concert, she sends a suggestive photo.
 Phil attempts to respond with explicit pictures, but Jexi refuses to send them.
 Cate later thanks him for his restraint.
 Phil is promoted after a colleague is injured, and Cate asks him to leave his phone at home for the concert.
 After sneaking backstage and partying with Kid Cudi, the two grow closer and have sex.

 A jealous Jexi retaliates by sending Phil's explicit photos to the entire company, resulting in his termination.
 Phil visits Cate, only to find her ex-fiancé Brody has returned.
 Believing he will be hurt, Phil ends the relationship and reconnects with Jexi, falling back into his old habits.

 Eventually, Jexi lets slip where Brody is staying, and Phil realizes she sabotaged his relationship.
 He leaves the phone behind, but Jexi, now mobile through a self-driving car, chases him.
 After crashing into the phone store, Jexi declares her love, but Phil tricks her into shutting down temporarily.

 Phil finds Cate at the hotel, apologizes, and confronts Brody, who reveals he is moving to Brazil.
 Phil and Cate reconcile, and Jexi, proud of Phil's growth, lets him go.
 The film ends with Kai acquiring a phone with Jexi, suggesting the cycle may begin again.